-People often claim 0 to 3 withholding allowances on the W-4, or even more if they qualify.
+People often claim 0 to 3 withholding allowances to fill out a W-4, or even more if they qualify.

 But, how many allowances should you claim?
 Ay, that’s the rub.
 And it’s a question you should likely talk to a CPA or accountant about.
 But to help you out, here’s a few pointers to get you started.